-This article was last updated Nov 07, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Nov 07, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Many credit cards come with a balance transfer option you can use to consolidating credit card debt, which can allow you to take advantage of a lower interest rate, keep bill collectors off your back or free up money for large purchases.

 “Avoiding interest on a balance for a year or more can significantly reduce how much it costs and how long it takes to pay down your card debt, and that’s a really good thing,” said Matt Schulz, chief industry analyst at CompareCards.
 “However, if you’re just shifting balances around to make room for more spending, that’s just asking for trouble.”

 How much you can transfer depends on the issuer.
 Some card issuers allow you to transfer any balance amount to it as long as that amount is smaller than your available credit limit.

 But you may not necessarily be able to transfer an amount exactly equal to your card limit if your card charges a balance transfer fee or the card Issuer sets percentage limits on the amount you can transfer.
 For example, let’s say your card has $10,000 in available credit.
 If the card charges a typical balance transfer fee of 3% to 5%, you couldn’t transfer exactly $10,000 — it that would throw you over the limit by $300 or $500.
 If your card issuer has a percentage limit of 75% of your available balance, you will only be able to transfer $7,500 — not the entire $10,000 balance — from the other card.
 Two of the three cards reviewed below allow you to transfer your entire credit limit, while the third allows you to transfer 95%, all minus the balance transfer fees.